 Documented treatment goals and plans, with a signed treatment agreement (See Appendix J for an example of a treatment agreement).
 A copy must be given to the patient and to the dispensing pharmacy (treatment agreement can be faxed to the dispensing pharmacy along with the initial OAT prescription).

-Treatment goals are objective outcomes that the patient and prescriber expect will result from methadone or Bup/Nx maintenance treatment.
+Treatment goals are objective outcomes that the patient and prescriber expect will result from Bup/Nx or methadone maintenance treatment.
+These goals may or may not involve abstinence from substance use and they may extend beyond substance use outcomes.
 Treatment plans describe the steps required to achieve the goals.
 Once a goal has been defined, a brief outline of the plan for achieving that goal should be documented to help direct patient care.
 The following table represents examples of treatment plans and goals.